 Port - 3306 is used in most cases (please ask your hosting provider to check if the one is used).

-You may type database name manually or use 'Select Database' button to see the list of available databases and select the one you need from the drop-down.
+You may type database name manually or use [Select Database] to see the list of available databases and select the one you need from the drop-down.

-Tip: Use the Test Connection button to verify if all settings are correct and connection to your remote database is possible.
+Tip: Use the [Test Connection] button to verify whether all settings are correct and connection to your remote database is possible.

-3. Click OK to save this entry, close Preferences and to connect to your database, or click cancel to discard this entry.
+3. Click [OK] to save this entry, close "Preferences" to connect to your database, or click [Cancel] to discard this entry.

 If you're unable to connect to a remote database, here are a few key items to check.